Color balance your prints so they look great on the wall

 Today I want to address a little about color balance when you are printing an image.

 I’m not talking about corrections that we make to our photos to make them look more natural.
 Or corrections that we do to enhance the colors to make them look more pleasing to the eye.
 Things such as warming the color of an image.
-I am talking about color balance as it effects the print that we hang on the wall.

-When you print your image and put the print on the wall it is reflected light that is hitting the print that we see.
+When you print your image and put the print on the wall it is reflected light that is hitting the print.
 This is not to say that monitor balancing is useless.
 It is actually REALLY important to do, but no matter how good the balance is there will be differences.

-Instead of making the print yellow to compensate for a blue light source or making it Bluer to compensate for a yellow light source, etc I always tell people to go right in the middle, make the print look nice in average lighting and don’t go overboard in any of your adjustments.
+Instead of making the print really yellow to compensate for a possible blue light source.
+Or making it bluer to compensate for a yellow light source.
+I always tell people to go right in the middle, make the print look nice in average lighting and don’t go overboard in any of your adjustments.

 Don’t try to compensate for what you think is going to be the final lighting conditions.
 Likewise do not make it too dark or too light.

 For the brightness or darkness of the final image I tell people to go a little lighter than what looks good on your screen.
 Rooms tend to be on the darker side and a dark print can be hard to see.

 If you have any questions about what to do with a image before printing feel free to ask.
 Printing advice is always free.